|Researched by||Chloe Wilson||Refereed by||Admin|

 The Eurasian river otter has been recorded all over the UK, with most of the population residing in Scotland.
 Particularly important otter habitats are the coasts and islands of western Scotland and Shetland.

 The Eurasian river otter is widely distributed, spanning three continents: Europe, Asia and Africa.
-In Europe, their distribution stretches from Denmark in the West to parts of both Austria and central Italy.
+In Europe, its distribution stretches from central Denmark in the west, via west Germany, the Netherlands, western France to Spain.
+It is also recorded from most of Scandinavia and southern Italy.
+However, it is extinct or reduced to isolated subpopulations in a corridor stretching from central Denmark, via the western parts of Germany, Belgium, Luxembourg, the eastern parts of France, Switzerland, the western parts of Austria to central Italy.
 Russia bridges the gap between Europe and Asia, with otter populations observed in most of the country excluding the tundra and areas of permafrost in the North.
-It is also found from the Middle East into South Asia, where otters are reported in almost all countries particularly the Himalayan river systems.
+It is also found from the Near and Middle East into South Asia, where otters are reported in almost all countries particularly the Himalayan river systems.
 Its range extends east through South-East Asia ending before Japan where it is likely extinct.
 In Africa, the Eurasian River Otter population spans Morocco, Algeria and Tunisia.

 Eurasian river otters are found near lakes, rivers, estuaries and coastal waters in home ranges that extend over tens of kilometres.
 Coastal populations are observed feeding in the shallows, where they hunt primarily for fish.
 However, these colonies are never fully marine as the otters require fresh water for grooming salt from the fur and terrestrial habitats for breeding and resting.
 During the day the otters reside in holts (underground dens) that can be dug into tree root systems and river banks, while those on the coast may be sheltered by piles of boulders.